 One alternative to canine inspections is the use of bed bug monitoring devices or traps.
 The most commonly-used kind are bed bug interceptors, which are passive traps placed around the legs of your bed to catch any bed bugs trying to climb up.

-While monitoring traps have the benefit of never giving a false positive (if you catch a bed bug, then you have bed bugs), the downside is that it often takes 1-2 weeks to catch one.
-That’s because bed bugs don’t feed every night — they typically feed every 5 to 10 days, according to the EPA.
+While monitoring traps have the benefit of never giving a false positive (if you catch a bed bug, then you have bed bugs), the downside is that it often takes 1–2 weeks to catch one.
+That’s because bed bugs don’t feed every night; they typically feed every 5–10 days.

 On the other hand, a canine inspection gives immediate results, allowing you to move forward quickly with treatment if needed.

 Because a single female bed bug can lay around 1–7 eggs per day, and each egg hatches in 6–10 days, every week of waiting gives time for a new generation of bed bugs to be produced and start spreading.

 Bed bug eggs that are viable (meaning the ones that will hatch) are mainly of concern after your home has been sprayed and all adult bed bugs have been exterminated.

 Bed bugs eggs are usually hidden deep inside crevices and are slightly more resistant to treatment methods than adult bed bugs.
 If missed, they will hatch in 6–10 days and gradually re-populate and re-infest your home.